near/docs/docs/3.tutorials/auction/5-frontend.md

 ## Setting up wallets

 To be able to fully interact with the contract - send bids or claim the auction - you'll need a `wallet` to sign transactions.
 Wallets securely store your private keys and allow you to sign transactions without exposing your private key to the frontend.
-The wallet selector is used to allow users to use choose between a selection of wallets.
+The wallet selector allows users to choose between a selection of wallets.

 We abstract the wallet selector in our `near.js` file by exposing methods to complete various tasks.
 Feel free to [explore the file](https://github.com/near-examples/auctions-tutorial/blob/main/frontend/src/wallets/near.js) to understand how the wallet selector is implemented.